isomerpages/govtech-gobusiness-main/pages/blog/2023-04-13-post-corporate-tax-filing.md

 All you have to do to file your taxes is to log into the [MyTax Portal](https://mytax.iras.gov.sg/ESVWeb/default.aspx){:target="_blank"}{:rel="noopener"} and select the ‘Business Tax’ section.
 You can then log in via SingPass, select whether you’re filing the ECI or Form C-S/C-S (Lite)/C and follow the instructions on the site.

 Afterwhich, you can expect to receive Notices of Assessment from IRAS by 31 May the following year.
 In other words, if you submit your ECI for Financial Year 2022 in March 2023, and the Form C-S/C-S (Lite)/C in November 2023, you’ll receive the Notices of Assessment by May 2024.
-You will then have 1 month to pay the corporate tax amount from the time you receive the Notices of Assessment.
+You will then have one month to pay the corporate tax amount from the time you receive the Notices of Assessment.

 Remember: Late corporate tax filing can incur fines or summons, so do ensure you file your taxes on time!